1ssb/mangroves/README.md

 - **Result Caching**: We use caching to store local information to prevent too many Dictionary lookups.

 ## Special Functionalities
-- **Seamless GPU Acceleration**: The `tocuda` method effortlessly transfers your data to a CUDA-enabled GPU.
+- **Seamless GPU Acceleration**: The `tocuda()` method effortlessly transfers your data to a CUDA-enabled GPU.
-- **Dynamic Depth Management**: The `push` functionality enables you to adjust variable depths on-the-fly, optimizing your data organization.
+- **Dynamic Depth Management**: The `push()` functionality enables you to adjust variable depths on-the-fly, optimizing your data organization.
 - **Depth 0**: A special layer for untyped data, providing a flexible foundation for early-stage projects.
+- **Inosculation**: This function allows for direct value manipulation across depths, enabling more intricate data-flow patterns.
+The term "inosculation" is used to signify the merging or interlocking of elements, akin to the way natural systems like trees or capillaries inosculate.
+- **Uprooting**: The uproot method allows you to move a variable from its current depth to the root (depth 0), facilitating easier access for testing.

 ## Methods
 - `config()`: Define type constraints for variable depths.